-Weekly Quizzes (30%)
+Quizzes (1% + 19%)

-There will be (1 syllabus + 6 weekly) quizzes to be completed over the course of this class.
-The best 5 quizzes out of 6 weekly guizzes will be counted.
+There will be (1 syllabus + 2 bi-weekly) quizzes to be completed over the course of this class.

-- The quizzes are timed, closed-book, closed-notes, non-proctored exams.
-Please be informed that multiple attempts of the quizzes are not allowed.
-So, take the quiz right away even if you open the quiz accidentally. - The quizzes will be conducted via Canvas.
-Each quiz will be 110 130 minutes long. - No late submission will be graded.
+- The bi-weekly quizzes are timed, closed-book, closed-notes, non-proctored exams.
+Please be informed that multiple attempts of the bi-weekly quizzes are not allowed.
+So, take the quiz right away even if you open the quiz accidentally. - The bi-weekly quizzes will be conducted via Canvas.
+Each quiz will be 110 150 minutes long. - No late submission will be graded.
 Please plan to take and submit the quiz before the deadline.
-And most importantly please don't make any request for quiz deadline extensions. - When taking the quiz, you are highly recommended to use an external text editor to write down the answers involving symbols, equations, and tables.
-On each quiz, there will an option to upload your work in a separate .pdf file at the end.
-The purpose of this is to secure your submission.
-If the quiz answers did not get saved on Canvas, the instructor can do nothing. - No handwritten or scanned submissions will be allowed in the quizzes.
+And most importantly please don't make any request for quiz deadline extensions (exceptions may be made for documented emergencies, e.g. hospitalization). - When taking the bi-weekly quiz, you are highly recommended to use an external text editor to write down the answers involving symbols, equations, and tables.
+On each quiz, there will an option to upload your work in a separate .pdf file at the end. - No handwritten or scanned submissions will be allowed in the bi-weekly quizzes.
 You must get used to working with Canvas and an external text editor software before you start taking the quizzes.
 You can use tablets for taking the quizzes.

-Final Quiz (20%)
+Final Quiz (25%)

 The final quiz is given in week 8.
 It will have a similar set up as the weekly quizzes.
 You will get 150 minutes to finish this quiz.
 You will be given a 4 or 5 days long time window to take this quiz.
 No extension will be allowed outside the assigned window.
-Please check the actual dates for final quiz provided in the weekly schedule document.
+Please check the actual dates for the final quiz provided in the weekly schedule document.

-Canvas Discussions (20%)
+Canvas Discussions (25%)

 - There are 4 total graded bi-weekly discussions to be participated over the course of this class. - You will find the discussion instructions available on Canvas.
 Your participation will be graded on individual basis.
-The discussions are graded primarily based on participation and effort, rather than correctness.
-If you have made a reasonable effort you will receive full credit for it. - No late submission will be graded.
-Please plan to participate in the discussion assigned for a particular week before the deadlines (there is a deadline to submit the initial post and there is another deadline to submit responses to your peers' posts).
-And it should not take more than one hour to complete this graded assignment. - If you have a problem with an assignment, quiz or discussion grade, you must contact the teaching assistant, who graded your assignment, or the instructor through EMAIL within ONE WEEK of receiving your grade.
+The discussions are graded primarily based on participation and effort.
+But you have to put reasonable effort to make sure that you final submission is correct. - No late submissions for discussion reply/final correction posts will be graded.
+Please plan to participate in the discussion assigned for the particular weeks before the deadline (you will find the deadlines in the weekly schedule document).
+And it should not take more than two hours to complete this graded assignment.

+^{} If you have a problem with an assignment, quiz or discussion grade, you must contact the ULA who graded your assignment, or the instructor through EMAIL within ONE WEEK of receiving your grade.